-Your iPhone can photoshop the world in real-time — here's how
+Your iPhone can Photoshop the world in real-time — here's how

-Photoshop lets you distort, and liquify photos to your heart's content.
-But what if you could edit the world around you in real time?
-Well, with the magic of augmented reality (AR), you can do just that with an iPhone.
+Photoshop lets you distort and liquify photos to your heart's content.
+But what if you could edit the world around you in real-time?
+Well, with the magic of augmented reality (AR) and an iPhone, you can do just that.

-New iOS app warpAR lets iPhone users distort textures of the world using AR, and it's completely free to download.
-Imagine, Apple's AR glasses would be a perfect fit for this.
+The new iOS app warpAR lets iPhone users distort textures of the world using AR, and it's completely free to download.
+You can imagine how Apple's AR glasses would be a perfect fit for this.

 - iPhone 12 Pro Max review: Simply the best